petraratkai/ISSIE_DrawBlock/src/Renderer/DrawBlock/Notes.md

 Inserted helper functions into APortOffsetsMap to reduce the number of parameters

 Added helper function getCentre to get the centre of a symbol with the symbol width and height

+Task 1

+rotateLeft

+In this function i take a symbol and rotate it left by the rotate parameter -If the rotation is 90 or 270 degrees, I swap width and height of the component and update position to alwyas show topleft Update STransform to the required orientation